Kiezroy/NCL2025/Individual Game/Log Analysis/Ancient History (Easy).md

 Q1 - 10 points
 What is the domain of the third HTTP request in the log?

+- Filter the log for only "GET" HTTP requests
+- The "CONNECT" are not re

 Q2 - 15 points